gayathri741/babynames/README.md

 A program developed through Java that reads multiple csv files and extracts informartion as per request.

 # Requirements
-BlueJ program to deploy the BlueJ file upploaded.
+BlueJ program to deploy the BlueJ file uploaded.